wisraelsen/Natural-Amenity-Dash-Map/README.md

 I have additional improvements planned, which will occur as I have time.
 - Add more data, as listed above.
+- Fix issue with hovername not changing when selecting a new dataset.
 - Fix issues when viewing on mobile, including:
 	- Get click to work (instead of hover(?)) so that the zoom reset button works.
 	- Initial map sizing on small mobile screens